min69u/Reforestation/README.md

-## What does a pirate pay for his corn?
-A buccaneer!
+## What did the big flower say to the littler flower?
+Hi, bud!